The Facts on Chlamydia

 Symptoms of chlamydia

 Most people with chlamydia have no symptoms.
-An early sign of the disease in women
+An early sign of the disease in people

-is a mucous-like vaginal discharge.
-But women may not notice this because many women
+assigned female at birth is a mucous-like vaginal discharge.
+But they may not notice

-have different amounts of discharge from day to day.
-These are other symptoms that
+this because many people have different amounts of discharge from day to day.
+These

 Pain or burning when urinating